-An unfavorable economic and uncertain global political environment has resulted in reduced demand for our services.
-During past recessionary periods, our clients have looked to their advertising and marketing budgets for the quickest cuts in connection with implementation of their cost controls.
-In 2002, our worldwide revenues declined 9.7% as compared with 2001.
-In the first nine months of 2003, our revenues increased by 0.9% from the nine months ended September 30, 2002, as the benefit of higher foreign exchange rates masked a revenue decline of 3.4% on a constant currency basis.
-We anticipate for the remainder of 2003 continued weakness in demand for advertising and marketing services.
-If the economy remains weak, or weakens further, or in the event of adverse political or economic developments, including in connection with hostilities in the Middle East or elsewhere or terrorist attacks or in connection with major epidemics such as severe acute respiratory syndrome, or SARS, our results of operations are likely to be further adversely affected.
+In the first part of 2003, unfavorable economic conditions and an uncertain global political environment resulted in continued softness in demand for our services.
+In 2003, our revenues increased by 2.2% as compared with 2002, as the benefit of higher foreign exchange rates masked a revenue decline of 2.4% on a constant currency basis.
+For the three months ended March 31, 2004, our revenues increased by 6.0% compared to the three months ended March 31, 2003.
+On a constant currency basis the increase was 0.9%.
+Although we have experienced improved revenue performance during the latter part of 2003 and early 2004 coinciding with signs of an economic recovery, there can be no assurance that economic conditions will continue to show signs of improvement.
+If the economy does not continue to improve, or weakens, or in the event of adverse political or economic developments, including in connection with hostilities in the Middle East or elsewhere or terrorist attacks, our results of operations are likely to be further adversely affected.